cforfang/opengl-shadowmapping/README.md

 Shadow Mapping in OpenGL 3+ (Core Profile)
 ====================

-Examples of normal shadow mapping (with PCF), VSM, and VSM with a cubemap.
+Examples of shadow mapping with percentage-closer filtering, use of variance shadow maps (VSM), and VSM used with a cubemap.

 PCF
 -------------